 Company Offers – Products, Services, Solutions

-With this as background, the Content Strategy Assessment process follows the competency sequence.
+With this as background, the Information and Content Strategy Assessment process follows the competency sequence.
 (For details on each, view linked pages on summary list above.)

 1. Understand Audiences and Buyers

 - How — Buying Decision Process, Stages, Decision Gates, Questions and Information Requirements

 - Buyer Options and Competitive Assessment

 2. Conversation Support (language and messages, beyond “messaging”)

 - Conversation Preparation — Key Points, Messages, Stories, Proof Points

 - Design Conversation Frameworks for key touch point conversations

 - Information (data) to capture with content